 Step 4.
 Configuring Cherokee.

-By default, cherokee-admin can only accessed from localhost.
-If you need to access the admin for other network address using the parameter ‘-b’.
-If you doesn’t mention any ip address, it will automatically listen to all network interfaces.
-Then you can connect to cherokee-admin from other network address.
+cherokee-admin can only access from localhost.
+If you need to access the admin for other network addresses using the parameter ‘-b’.
+If you don’t mention any IP address, it will automatically listen to all network interfaces.
+Then you can connect to

-Congratulation’s!
+Congratulations!
 You have successfully installed Cherokee.
-Thanks for using this tutorial for installting cherokee web server on ubuntu 14.04 systems.
-For additional help or useful information, we recommend you to check the official Cherokee web site.
+Thanks for using this tutorial for installing the Cherokee web server on ubuntu 14.04 systems.
+For additional help or useful information, we recommend you check the official Cherokee website.